I don’t know how to name this post

 I am back from the funeral home.

 How could it happen?
 Probably the same way it happened to hundreds and even thousands of victims of various drugs.
-When you experience yourself the pain that radiates from people who have lost the loved ones because of drugs, you think that our nation should build not only one wall but double and triple walls.
+When you experience the pain that radiates from people who have lost their loved ones because of drugs, you think that our nation should build not only one wall but double and triple walls.
 The drug cartels that take away the precious lives of our young daughters and sons must be stopped.

 If it was not enough, I have learned the same day that there were 47,173 deaths by suicide in our country just in 2017 along with estimated 1.4 million suicide attempts.

 Yes, life is sometimes very stressful but should we look for this kind of "exit"?

 I don't have the data on how many men were among those deaths by suicide.

 What was the reason behind it?
 Terminal illness?
 Financial crash?

 I can understand when the person is terminally ill and doesn't want to extend suffering...
 It is heartbreaking but still understandable.